๐Ÿ›๏ธ Virginia Eviction Notice Laws

 Rent Was Paid / Redemption

 If the tenant paid rent or exercised their right to redeem by paying all amounts owed before judgment, the eviction fails.
-Keep detailed payment records.
+Keep detailed payment records and note any partial payments accepted.

 ๐Ÿ”ง